DonyGravano/PizzaFactory/readme.md

 I'd also like to make use of JetBrains' dotCover tool to run code coverage over the solution and see what tests I'm missing
 I've used the .net6 new console app template for the program.cs but I can't seem to call it for a test, i'd like investigate this so that I can test that the DI works correctly
 Create a wrapper around the StreamWriter in the FileRepository so it can be tested
+The PizzaFactory does too much now and some of the logic should be moved into the PizzaShop.
+I think the Factory should produce the pizzs then return them back to the shop where the shop then cooks them and does the delay